-The Council's monitoring programme included site inspections, the collection of discharge water samples, sampling of the receiving water body for physico-chemical analysis, and a fish survey.
+The Council's monitoring programme included site inspections, the collection of discharge water samples, and sampling of the receiving water body for physico-chemical analysis.
 A hydrometric station is maintained on the stream for the continuous measurement of flow rate and temperature.